Documentation / Video

 The video will by default include a timer and show when visual metrics happens.
 If you want the video without any text/timer you just add

-When the video is analyzed with VisualMetrics screenshots for a filmstrip is also created.
+When the video is analysed with VisualMetrics screenshots for a filmstrip is also created.
+With sitespeed.io 8.1 you can see them in the HTML.

 If you don’t use those images you can turn them off with